natverse/nat/README.md

 The **nat** package includes extensive unit tests which are run along with R's (extremely fastidious) package check routines by the [Travis](http://travis-ci.org/jefferis/nat) continuous integration server.
-The master branch is therefore considered very stable.
+The master branch is therefore considered very stable and may well contain fixes or enhancements over released versions.
 However, you can install the latest point release version as follows:

 ```r
 devtools::install_github("jefferis/nat",ref="release")
 ```
-if you want to have the latest confirmed stable version.
 The same syntax can be used to install any arbitrary version that you want from github.
 See `?install_github` for details.

 Note: Windows users need [Rtools](http://www.murdoch-sutherland.com/Rtools/) to install in this way, but devtools should offer to install this for you if you